m3g/CellListMap.jl/docs/src/ParticleSystem/options.md

 threads.

-When the number of batches is left at the default (i.e., `nbatches=(0,0)` or omitted), it is automatically recomputed whenever `UpdateParticleSystem!` detects that the number of particles has changed.
+When the number of batches is left at the default (i.e., `nbatches=(0,0)` or omitted), it is automatically recomputed whenever `pairwise!` detects that the number of particles has changed.
 This allows adding or removing particles from the system without having to manually adjust the parallelization parameters:

 ```julia-repl
 julia> system = ParticleSystem(